mehdirt/Pong-Game/README.md

-# Pong Game Using Python
+# Pong Game using Python

 ## Description

-Pong Game Using Python is a classic arcade game where two players control one paddle each and compete to reach 10 points to win the game.
+Pong Game is a classic arcade game where two players control one paddle each and compete to reach 10 points to win the game.
 The game is built using Pygame, a popular Python library for game development.

 <picture 1>